 Digital Electronics is the study of electronic circuits that are used to process and control digital signals.
 In contrast to analog electronics, where information is represented by a continuously varying voltage, digital signals are represented by two discreet voltages or logic levels.
 This distinction allows for greater signal speed and storage capabilities and has revolutionized the world of electronics.
 Digital electronics is the foundation of modern electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras, and high-definition televisions.
 The primary focus of Digital Electronics is to expose students to the design process of combinational and sequential logic design, teamwork, communication methods, engineering standards, and technical documentation.
 Successful completion of both semesters of this course will receive math credit.
+This is a Distinguished Level course (beginning with the graduating class of 2023[©]).

-Engineering Design and Development (PLTW)
+556501 Engineering Design and Development (PLTW)